danielyule/hearthbreaker/docs/contributing.rst

 interactions with other cards.

-The basic attributes for each card (mana cost, rarity, health if it's a minion, etc) are tested automatically against the data in `cards.csv <https://github.com/danielyule/hearthstone-simulator/blob/master/cards.csv>`_, so you do not need to test these things yourself.
-Any card which has a yes in its implemented column in cards.csv will be automatically tested.
+The basic attributes for each card (mana cost, rarity, health if it's a minion, etc) are tested automatically against the data in `AllSets.enUs.json <https://github.com/danielyule/hearthstone-simulator/blob/master/AllSets.enUS.json>`_, so you do not need to test these things yourself.

 Each card unit tests consists of a game played with that card and some others.
 The decks used in unit testing are not constrained by the two copies of any card limitation, so any number can be used.